New Year, New Start – and a great time to introduce a new allowance routine

 In fact, my kids have learned to save so well that they use it against me.
 I’ve always told them to save up for something they really want – but when they did, it wasn’t something I really wanted.

-If Faith’s approach has inspired you and you’re thinking of starting a new allowance routine in 2021, here’s a quick checklist of things you may want to consider...
+If Faith’s approach has inspired you and you’re thinking of starting a new allowance routine in the New Year, here’s a quick checklist of things you may want to consider...

-- Giving allowance in exchange for your children completing chores can be a great way to reinforce that money is ‘earned.’
+- Giving pocket money in exchange for your children completing chores can be a great way to reinforce that money is ‘earned.’
 Getting paid for work can be hugely rewarding and it will also make your children think carefully about how they spend it.

-- Remember to be clear what chores are allowance worthy versus things that you expect them to be doing as part of the family.
+- Remember to be clear what chores are pocket money worthy versus things that you expect them to be doing as part of the family.
 If you need help on deciding how much to give, check out our article on the average pocket money given by age.

 Use a Reward Chart

-- This can be a brilliant way to get your children going with allowance, as well as incentivizing them to help around the house.
+- This can be a brilliant way to get your children going with money, as well as incentivising them to help around the house.
 You can either pay by chore completed, chore earned or only give an agreed allowance amount if all stars or chores are completed.

 - In our experience, children love to see the progression that reward charts give them.
 We created our own here!